Programme 2024 - 2025

-Our 2023 - 2024 programme leaflet has not been uploaded due to the number of changes made this season.
+Our 2024 - 2025 programme leaflet has not been uploaded due to the number of changes still being made this season.

 THE PROGRAMME BELOW IS BEING UPDATED AND WILL CHANGE AS THE NEW ITEMS ARE ADDED.
 PLEASE BEAR WITH US WHILST THIS PROCESS TAKES PLACE.
 MOST TALKS WILL BE VIRTUAL ON ZOOM.